Q& A: How does a Dyslexia Test Work?

 What happens after the test?

-I can help you and your child explore how to implement strategies at school and home or provide extra support through one-on-one tuition.
+I can help you or your child explore how to implement strategies at school and home or at work, and/or provide extra support through one-on-one tuition.

 -

-If, after testing, your child is found not to have dyslexia, the report can still be very beneficial as it will recommend strategies for enhancing your child’s individual skill set and identify further areas for exploration.
+If, after testing, you are found not to have dyslexia, the report can still be very beneficial as it will recommend strategies for enhancing individual skill sets and identify further areas for exploration.